op3/boris/README.md

   -b BIN_WIDTH, --bin-width BIN_WIDTH
-                        bin width of deconvoluted spectrum (default: 10) -H HIST, --hist HIST  Name of histogram in incident_spectrum to read (optional) (default: None)
+                        bin width of deconvoluted spectrum (default: 10) -H HIST, --hist HIST  Name of histogram in incident_spectrum to read (optional) (default: None) --cal-bin-centers C0 [C1 ...]
+                        Provide an energy calibration for the bin centers of the incident spectrum, if bins are unknown (tv style calibration) (default: None)
+  --cal-bin-edges C0 [C1 ...]
+                        Provide an energy calibration for the bin edges of the incident spectrum, if bins are unknown (default: None)
 ```

 #### Input and output data